thirumeniram/Hospital_Api/README.md

 There can be 2 types of Users

 - **Doctors**

 - **Patients**

 - Each time a patient visits, the doctor will follow 2 steps:

   - Registering the patient in the app (using phone number, if the patient already exists, just return the patient info in the API)
-  - After the checkup, create a Report
+  - After the checkup, creating a Report

 - Patient Report will have the following fields

   - Status - Can be either of: [Negative, Travelled-Quarantine, Symptoms-Quarantine, Positive-Admit]
   - Date- the date of report creation

+- All the reports of a Individual patient

+- All the report for a particuler status it can be either of: [Negative, Travelled-Quarantine, Symptoms-Quarantine, Positive-Admit]

 # Routes: